Wind4Greg/DataIntegrityTutorial/README.md

 # Verifiable Credentials Data Integrity Tutorial

-This tutorial aims to explain and demonstrate the use of verifiable credentials between small organizations.
+This tutorial aims to explain and demonstrate the use of verifiable credentials between small non-profit, non-governmental organizations.

 It focuses on the following topics: